-Vendor is an organization providing professional translation services.
+A Vendor is an organization providing professional translation services.
 Translation Vendor in Crowdin Enterprise can create a separate organization.
-Within this organization a Vendor can:
+Within this organization, a Vendor can:

-Vendor then can add the assigned steps to its workspace and organize the processes - set up own workflows, assign people to different steps, and use its translation resources.
+The Vendor then can add the assigned steps to its own workspace and organize the processes - set up own workflows, assign people to different steps, and use its translation resources.

-Client won’t have any access to Vendor’s organization.
-Which means Vendor’s projects, workflows, or users are only visible to the Vendor.
-A Client will only receive the strings that are translated or proofread on the Vendor organization side.
-The Client won’t see the usernames of your translators or proofreaders.
+The Client won’t have any access to Vendor’s organization.
+It means Vendor’s projects, workflows, or users are only visible to the Vendor.
+The Client will only receive the strings translated or proofread on the Vendor organization side.
+Also, the Client won’t see the usernames of your translators or proofreaders.
 The strings will be marked as Translated or Approved by your organization.

-After your organization is switched to a Vendor mode, you’ll see the sections Incoming Projects and Clients in the left-hand menu of your organization.
+After your organization is switched to a Vendor mode, you’ll see the sections Clients and Incoming Projects on the left sidebar of your organization.

-Clients are organizations you collaborate with on the shared projects.
-You’ll see a list of all the Clients you collaborate with in the Clients section of your workspace.
+Clients are organizations you can provide your translation services to within shared projects.
+In the Clients section of your workspace, you’ll see a list of all the Clients you collaborate with.

 If your organization is assigned to work on a project, you’ll see a pending request and will be able to add it to your workspace.
 You can organize incoming projects into groups for better navigation and user management.